CarlTBarnes/FindCleanCwIDE/README.md

 ![tab cln](images/tabClean.png)

 The AppData folders are the normal location of ClarionProperties.XML.
 This tab shows the contents of these folders.
+ Clarion 9.1 did not have an XML file in AppData because it uses /ConfigDir.

 ![tab App](images/tabAppData.png)